Why Cheap Websites End Up Costing Small Businesses More in 2026

 | Entry Agency | $4,100 - $11,000 | $2,500 - $7,000 | Decent start, ongoing costs add up |

-*Includes emergency fixes, lost leads, and likely rebuild
+*Cheap paths often include emergency fixes, lost leads, and likely rebuilds

 What Small Businesses Actually Need in 2026